mrmartineau/zander.wtf-2017/_work/novalux.md

 date: 2012-03-02
 meta:
   name: novalux
-  date: March 2012
-  skills: "Design, front-end & back-end"
   layout: wide

 view:
   text: novaluxenergy.com
   url: http://novaluxenergy.com

-credits:
+info:
+ - key: Date
+   value: March 2012
+ - key: Skills
+   value: "Design, front-end & back-end"
- - title: Client
+ - key: Client
-   name: Novalux
+   value: Novalux
    url: http://novaluxenergy.com

 images:
  - src: wide.jpg
    type: wide

+logos:
+ - src: logo-light.jpg
+   type: logo
+   caption: Logo on light background
+ - src: logo-dark.jpg
+   type: logo
+   caption: Logo on dark background

 ---
-Novalux's visual identity helped form the basis for their website design.
-I also designed the site and developed it using the ExpressionEngine CMS.
-It makes use of some great web fonts, it is set in [Proxima Nova](http://www.ms-studio.com/FontSales/proximanova.html) and [Clarendon](http://fontdeck.com/font/clarendonurw/light).
+Novalux Energy Solutions are experts in providing renewable and cost-effective energy solutions to businesses across the world.
+I was given the task of creating their visual identity and the design and development of their corporate website.

+Typography on the site is set in [Proxima Nova](http://www.ms-studio.com/FontSales/proximanova.html) and [Clarendon](http://fontdeck.com/font/clarendonurw/light) and it was developed using the ExpressionEngine CMS.